Millions breathing hazardous air as smoke from Canadian wildfires streams south over US

 U.S. National Weather Service meteorologist Zach Taylor said the current weather pattern in the central and eastern U.S. is essentially funneling in the smoke.
 Some rain should help clear the air somewhat in the Northeast and Mid-Atlantic this weekend or early next week, though more thorough relief will come from containing or extinguishing the fires, he said.

 New York Gov. Kathy Hochul said 1 million N95 masks would be available at state facilities.
 New York City closed beaches, and Mayor Eric Adams told residents to stay indoors as much as possible as smoke smudged out the skyline.
-The Bronx and Central Park zoos closed early and brought their animals inside.
-The popular Shakespeare in the Park performance was canceled.
+Zoos in the Bronx and Central Park closed early and brought their animals inside.

 The Federal Aviation Administration paused some flights bound for LaGuardia Airport and slowed planes to Newark Liberty and Philadelphia because the smoke was limiting visibility.
 It also contributed to delayed arrivals at Dulles International Airport outside Washington, where a heavy haze shrouded the Washington Monument and forced the cancellation of outdoor tours.